We create fun age appropriate packs for each student that is about 2 years of age or older.

 · Father’s Day

-Preschool is done through the months September to June, July and August is more outside play and a break for both student and teacher.
+Preschool is done through the months September to June, July and August is outside play and a break for both student and teacher.

-The reason why we wait till children are over 2 years old is the first few years of a child’s life, your child “lives” on the right side of their brain, which is more commonly known as the creative and emotional side.
+The reason why we wait till children are about 2 years old is the first few years of a child’s life, your child “lives” on the right side of their brain, which is more commonly known as the creative and emotional side.

 As your child gets older, we want them to transition to more left-brained thinking or logical thinking that helps them regulate their emotions, solve problems, think critically and complete harder tasks like reading, writing and math.